 - Working capital can be included in the loan amount

-Seller financing is often the most suitable option if SBA financing cannot be obtained.
+Seller financing is often the most suitable option if SBA financing can’t be obtained.

 Benefits of Seller Financing

-Seller financing is faster to arrange and requires less paperwork than traditional financing sources.
-With seller financing, you make a down payment on the business to the seller, then make monthly payments until the price is paid in full.
+Seller financing is faster to arrange and requires less paperwork than third-party financing sources.
+With seller financing, 50% cash down is typically required, then monthly payments are made until the price is paid in full.

-Because the seller is functioning as a bank, you can expect the seller to pre-qualify you before committing to financing the sale.
-You may also offer your personal assets as collateral, in addition to the assets of the business.
+Because the seller is functioning as a bank, you can expect them to pre-qualify you before committing to financing the sale.
+You may also offer your personal assets as collateral, in addition to the assets of the business, to help secure the cooperation of the seller.

-Most sellers want a minimum down payment of 50%, and many sellers offer terms ranging from three to seven years on the balance; however, the terms must make sense financially for both parties involved.
+Most sellers desire a minimum down payment of 50%, and many offer terms ranging from three to seven years on the balance.
+The terms must work for both parties involved.

 How can I motivate the seller to finance the sale?

-If you represent a company, document your previous acquisitions.
+- If you represent a corporate acquirer, document your previous acquisitions.
 Allowing the seller to talk to the owners of companies you have acquired in the past may also be helpful.

-Your decision regarding how much to finance must make sense from a cash-flow standpoint.
-If the business makes a profit of $100,000 per month, a note of $90,000 per month won’t make sense.
-The profit from the business must cover the amount of the note, pay you a living wage, and provide a cushion in the event of a downturn.
-If it can’t, it won’t work.
+The business must generate enough cash flow to cover the debt service.
+If the business generates $500,000 per month in profits, a note of $450,000 per month won’t work because the debt-coverage ratio is too low.
+The profit generated from the business must cover the amount of the note, pay you a living wage, and provide a cushion in the event of a downturn.

 It’s best to offer specific terms when buying a business.
-This sends the message to the seller that you have carefully considered the terms and are serious and realistic.
-Sellers are more comfortable when dealing with a prepared buyer.
+This sends the message to the seller that you’ve carefully considered the terms and are serious and realistic.

 Retirement funds can be accessed quickly and with a high success rate, whereas bank financing is often difficult to access.